-Gillian McFarland, Ione Parkin RWA and Alison Lochhead have developed a body of artwork in connection with astronomers, cosmologists and planetary geologists.
+Gillian McFarland and Ione Parkin RWA have developed a body of artwork in connection with astronomers, cosmologists and planetary geologists.
 Alison Lochhead was involved in the early stages of the project and invited or collaborating artists also include Kate Bernstein, Daniella de Paulis, Graeme Hawes and Colette Rayner.
 The artists have been exploring the rich imagery of space, engaging in creative dialogue with researchers and gaining new insights into the dynamic forces of the universe.

 The artist-led project has been supported by funding from the Royal Astronomical Society and the Arts Council England and involves astronomers from the University of Leicester, the Institute of Astronomy, Cambridge, Imperial College, London and Cardiff University.
 The project was launched at the Cambridge Science Festival March 2017 with an exhibition, talks, panel discussions and workshops.

 Interactive conversations have ranged across a variety of areas of research and this rich intake of inspiration from the scientific community has helped drive new processes within the artists’ studio practices:

 Gillian McFarland has been working with experimental glass-blowing techniques producing multiple ‘space globes’ that echo ideas of expansion, rotation, extreme heat and contraction of raw materials using silica, nitrates and UV-sensitive uranium glass.
 Her punctured paper works explore orbit tracking across otherwise untouched space.